by Tim Gilmore, 6/19/2012

 The building was designed to be ancient when it was new, and now it’s grown much older than its accumulation of years.

-Elvis Presley was arrested for shaking his hips here.
+Elvis Presley was forbidden, upon threat of arrest, to shake his hips here.
 Before him, vaudeville troupes legally and without offense to their audiences, wore blackface here.
 Within a week of each other in 2012, Jane’s Addiction sang “Been Caught Stealing” and a 13 year-old dancer from a local studio danced part of the Cyclone from The Wizard of Oz and “Ease on Down the Road” from The Wiz.